-The data processors perform their technical tasks according to the instructions of the HIPO.
+The data processors perform tasks of a technical nature according to the instructions of HIPO.

-Rights of users in connection with the processing of personal data relating to them and the modalities of exercising such rights
+Rights of users in connection with the processing of their personal data and the modalities of exercising these rights

-Everybody is entitled to request information on data relating to them and processed by the HIPO or by a data processor on his behalf or according to his instructions, on the sources from where they were obtained, on the purpose, legal basis and duration of processing, on the name and address of the data processor and on its activities related to data processing, on the circumstances and effects of any data protection incident which occurred and the measures taken in order to counteract it, and – if the personal data of the data subject are transferred to third parties – on the legal basis of the transfer and the recipients of the data.
+Everybody is entitled to request information on data relating to them and processed by HIPO or by a data processor on his behalf or according to his instructions, in particular on the sources of such data, on the purpose, legal basis and duration of processing, on the name and address of the data processor and on its activities related to data processing, on the circumstances and effects of any data protection incident which occurred and the measures taken in order to avert it, and – if the personal data of the data subject are transferred to third parties – on the legal basis of the transfer and the recipients of the data.

-The HIPO provides the information in writing and within the shortest possible period of time following the submission of the request, however, not later than within 25 days; the provision of information may be denied only in cases defined by the relevant Act of Parliament.
-Should the request for information be denied, the HIPO notifies the data subject of this in writing by referring to the provision of the Act serving as a ground for the refusal, and also informs the data subject of the means available for legal redress against the decision.
+HIPO has to provide the information in writing and within the shortest possible period of time following the submission of the request, but at the latest within 25 days; the provision of information may be denied only in cases where this is prescribed by an Act of Parliament.
+Should the request for information be denied, HIPO must notify the data subject of this in writing by referring to the provision of the Act serving as a ground for the refusal, and also inform the data subject of the means for legal redress against the decision in question.

-Where any personal data processed by the HIPO are deemed to be inaccurate, the data subject may request that they be corrected.
-If the correct personal data are at the controller’s disposal, the HIPO rectifies the personal data in question.
+Where any personal data are inaccurate, the data subject may request their rectification.
+If the accurate personal data are available, HIPO must rectify the personal data in question.